Saturday, October 13

 1 p.m. – 3 p.m. • Bob Carpenter Center Arena

 Something for the whole family.
 Ticket price includes DJ, entertainment, and a delicious buffet including UDairy ice cream. $16/adults, $7/children 10 and under.
-Tickets may be purchased in advance here or at the door while supplies last with cash or credit card.
+Online ticket sales have closed but may be purchased at the door while supplies last with cash or credit card.
 Student Flex dollars and points may also be used.

 UD Football Vs. Elon